neurobin/mdx_include/README.md

 Inclusion for local file is by default recursive and for remote file non-recursive.
 You can change this behavior through configuration.

+You can include part of the file by slicing according to line/column number.

 File/Downloaded contents are cached, i.e if you include same file multiple times in multiple places, they won't be read/downloaded more than once.
 This behavior can also be changed with configuration.

 Circular inclusion by default raises an exception.
 You can change this behavior to include the affected files in non-recursive mode through configuration.